joaoantonioverdade/docs/introComputation.md

 **P** (Class P) is the class of language that are decidable in polynomial time on a deterministic single-tape Turing machine.
 In other words, P = U TIME(n^k).

-P is invariant for all models of computation that are polunomially equivalent to the deterministic single-tape Turing machine and P roughly corresponds to the class of problems taht are realistically solvable on a computer.
+P is invariant for all models of computation that are polynomially equivalent to the deterministic single-tape Turing machine and P roughly corresponds to the class of problems that are realistically solvable on a computer.

 When we analyze an algorithm to show that it runs in polynomial time, we need to do two things.
 First, we have to give a polynomial upper bound on the number of stages that the algorithm uses when it run on an input of length n.
 Then, we have to examine the individual stages in the description of the algorithm to be sure that each can be implemented in polynomial time on a reasonable deterministic model.